 Favorites are links to database objects that you visit frequently.
 By adding a path to your favorites list, you can go to that database objects with a single click, instead of having to navigate the connection, database and/or schema in the Navigation pane.

 Add a link to Favorites

 1. Open an object, e.g. table.

-- 2. Choose File / Favorites -> Add to Favorites or press SHIFT+CTRL+#.
-If the object is opened in tabbed window, you can right-click the tab and select Add to Favorites. - 3.
-Enter Favorite Name and select Favorite ID if the Add to Favorites window pops up.
+2. Choose Favorites -> Add to Favorites or press OPTION-SHIFT-#.

+3. Enter Favorite Name and select Favorite ID.

 Open an object from Favorites